 Located in the safe and sheltered waters of Derrynane Harbour, County Kerry, Derrynane Sea Sports has been a haven for holidaymakers seeking fun, adventure and water sports for 26 years.

-In July and August, the company also runs a children's morning camp for 7 - 12 year olds and an afternoon Pirates Camp for 4 - 8 year olds.
+In July and August, the company also run a children's morning camp for 7 - 12 year olds, and an afternoon Pirates Camp for 4 - 8 year olds.
 These Monday to Thursday camps take place in July and August and finish with a barbeque.
 Hugely popular with children from the local communities and holidaymakers alike, booking in advance is recommended to avoid disappointment.

 These camps are run by a team of qualified, fun-loving instructors and provide an excellent opportunity for children to gain confidence in the water while partaking in water sports.
 The natural coves, nooks and crannies within the harbour provide all the mystery and adventure our pirates need to become real seafaring explorers.
 School groups are also taken off-season.

 And when you’re finished having fun on the water, there is lots to keep the whole family entertained in the area surrounding Derrynane.
 Nearby Derrynane House is well worth a visit.
 It was the home of 19th Century Irish political leader Daniel O’Connell, who campaigned for Catholic Emancipation.
 It is now a National Monument and sits in a lovely park.

 Staigue Fort, one of Ireland's finest examples of an ancient ringfort, is also a great place to check out.
 It’s approximately three miles from Derrynane.

 Another popular excursion is a boat trip to the Skelligs.
 This UNESCO World Heritage Site boasts a mesmerising early Christian monastery as well as thriving gannet and puffin population.